Tamil Nadu diaspora: Early and Medieval migrations (before 1800s)

-Medieval Migration (1800 - 1950)
+Modern Migration (1800 - 1950)

 During this period British, Dutch, French, Portuguese and Danish colony administrators recruited a lot of local Tamilians and took them to their overseas colonies to work as labourers, petty administration officers, clerical and military duties.

 In the 19th century, Madras Presidency (of which the Tamil Nadu region was a core part of) faced brutal famines.
 Great Famine of 1876–78.
 Tamil Nadu was both politically and economically weak.
 Britishers thus made use of Tamil workers for their plantations to all over the world - significantly in Malaysia, Mauritius, South Africa, Sri Lanka (distinct from the Sri Lankan Tamils) and also as far as Fiji, Guyana, Trinidad.

 Some of the Tamil groups (especially Chettiyars, Pillais, Muslims) emigrated as commercial migrants.
 These groups then dominated the trade and finance in primarily in Myanmar, Singapore, and other places.
 The first Indian to own a merchant ship during the British times comes from this group.

-There also a group of people from French Tamil colonies of Pondicherry and Karaikal emigrated and settled in other parts of the world, significantly in France, Réunion, Seychelles and the French Caribbean islands of Martinique and Guadeloupe.
+There is also a group of people from French India colonies of Pondicherry and Karaikal which emigrated and settled in other parts of the world, significantly in France and its overseas territories (or former territories) in the Indian Ocean, such as Réunion and Seychelles, and the French Caribbean islands of Martinique and Guadeloupe.
+They also settled in some other possessions of the French colonial empire, such as French Indochina (current-day Vietnam and Cambodia), where Tamil-speaking migrants from British India were also present.

 These Tamilians well integrated, assimilated with their adopted countries, and became part and parcel of local populations in Mauritius, South Africa, Guyana, and Fiji.
 Where as Indian Tamils of Sri Lanka, and Tamil Malaysians of Malaysia were evolved into distinct ethnic nationalities of their own but retaining their ancestral language and religion in their new homelands.